How do I convert Word files into Precisely templates?

 ✅ letters from any alphabet, both [UPPERCASE] and [lowercase]

-✅ numbers (Note! the first character cannot be a number)
+✅ numbers (Note!
+The first character cannot be a number)

 ✅ underscore to [easily_separate_words]